 Take oil deep enough, pressure compresses it.
 Water compresses too, but differently.
 At extreme depths — think deepwater drilling, 5,000 feet down — the density gap narrows.

-We're talking about why blowout preventers exist.
+This is why blowout preventers exist.
 If oil and gas start rising uncontrolled, they expand as pressure drops.
-Even so, by the time they hit the surface, they're moving fast and the volume has multiplied.
-Worth adding: the Deepwater Horizon disaster wasn't just "oil floats. " It was oil accelerating* as it rose, expanding, becoming harder to contain with every foot.
+By the time they hit the surface, they're moving fast and the volume has multiplied.
+The Deepwater Horizon disaster wasn't just "oil floats."
+It was oil accelerating* as it rose, expanding, becoming harder to contain with every foot.

 Common Mistakes / What Most People Get Wrong